falrabadi/examples/docs/hw3-push-pull-merge-erros.md

 ```

 This is happening when someone else is pushing their commits to GitHub before you do.
-Dr. Liu went over this in the lecture on 02/02/2021, you can review also review that.
+Dr. Liu went over this in the lecture on 02/02/2021, you can also review that.
 This
 document however, will goes over it step by step.
 You can also read through
 this article [https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts)